NavneeshYadav/Tindog/README.md

 # Tindog
-This is clone website of tinder.
+This is a clone of tinder.